Kinney Management Services, LLC

 Original passenger receipts (no itineraries) must be submitted for airfare expenses.

 Any invoice submitted as a receipt, must include proof of payment- a receipt.

 Original hotel bills and your credit card slip must be submitted for lodging expenses.
-Hotel bill mush show balanced zeroed out.
-Be careful of "express checkouts;" balance is many times not zeroed out.
+Hotel bill must show balanced zeroed out.
+Be careful of "express checkouts;" balance many times is not zeroed out.

-Original or copy of you home phone bill or car phone bill (not just summary page) must be submitted for phone expenses incurred at home or with your credit card.
+Original or copy of your home phone bill or car phone bill (not just summary page) must be submitted for phone expenses incurred at home or with your credit card.

 The following information is required by the IRS and should be recorded on the appropriate expense report:

 1. A receipt for any expense of $25.00 or more

 2. Name of individuals entertained, their titles and company name

 3. The name and location of the establishment where the meal or event took place

 4. The exact amount and date of expense